 When our boys were small, I was a stay-at-home mom.
 We collected our gear and went to the pool in our small town in Indiana, Eric on his trike, Adam in the baby bicycle seat, and Danny in the infant snuggly strapped to my chest.
 When it rained, everybody donned galoshes (how about that for an old-fashioned word?), and we stomped through mud puddles to our everlasting glee.
 It was fun.

 In order to do something more grown up than play alphabet bingo with my oldest, I started to write.
 I won a contest!
 I submitted articles to magazines.
 They were accepted!
 Cool!
 I kept writing until my youngest had a couple years of elementary school under his belt, and then I returned to my first love.
 Teaching.
 Even better, I was allowed the privilege of teaching in Christian schools.

-Work-In-Progress (WIP).
 I have so many story ideas, I expect to be the Grandma Moses of 21st century literature!
-Right now, I ‘m finishing a middle grade novel series based on the true story of my sister and me, World Without Sound.
-You can read portions of Sparkles from Silence on this site, and two more books of Krista’s continued progress are written.
-The planned trilogy covers the first five years of her life as she and the family struggle to communicate.
+Right now, I’m finishing a middle grade novel series based on the true story of my sister and me, World Without Sound.
+You can read a portion of Sparkles from Silence on the World Without Sound page.
+Book 2 is written, and I’m sketching out Book 3 of Krista’s continued progress toward communicating through language.

 Think about it.
 A person who has never heard language, never heard thunder, never heard train whistles or leaves rustling in a breeze is instructed to use her voice to communicate with words.
 Fifty years later, it still isn’t easy, but the real-life Krista has earned three college degrees—which outclasses me by a long shot!